 Since its emergence in late 2019, the novel coronavirus/COVID-19/SARS-CoV-2 has swept across the world at an alarming rate.
 On March 11, 2020, the World Health Organization (WHO) declared the virus a pandemic.
 While the pace of the virus’ spread has overwhelmed health systems around the world, most of those infected experience mild symptoms.
 Fever and dry cough are the most common symptoms.
-However, some populations are at elevated risk, including:
+However, some populations are at elevated risk, including older adults, people in long-term care or nursing facilities, and those with certain pre-existing medical conditions, especially if not well controlled.

-The virus is spread via droplets (via sneezes and coughs from those infected).
+The virus is spread via droplets (via sneezes and coughs from those infected) and may be spread in other ways.
 Prevention can take many forms, including hand washing, not touching one’s face, and social distancing.
 The immediate goal of these prevention steps is to slow the spread of disease - this will help protect health systems from becoming critically overwhelmed.
-While vaccine development is underway, a product won’t be available for at least 12-18 months.
 More is being learned about this virus every day; the below resources offer the most up-to-date information.

 DataHaven is collecting and archiving public data related to COVID-19 in Connecticut, and publishing original analyses of Connecticut COVID-19 data.
 Our reports, data dashboard, and other resources document and describe health conditions, access to care, and social and economic well-being and equity throughout the state's neighborhoods that can help communities respond to the pandemic.
 Please contact us with questions.